 Sanitary wastewater treatment facilities will be constructed in Section 16 and later in Section 10 to treat the toilet, sinks, showers, and laundry wastewater (Attachment 1, Sheet 51).
-The water will be collected in a series of buried septic tanks which are designed to treat approximately 10,000 gallons per day.
-The effluent from these tanks will be pumped to the water treatment plant and combined with the mine water for additional treatment as necessary.
+The wastewater will be collected in buried septic tanks designed to treat approximately 10,000 gallons per day.
+The effluent from these tanks will be chlorinated and pumped to the water treatment plant and combined with the mine water for additional treatment as necessary.
+The septage will be pumped and hauled to Grants wastewater treatment plant when necessary.

-Diversions are currently planned in certain areas in Section 16 and Section 10 at locations where surface water flows could potentially impact the surface facilities ($NMAC\ 19.10.6.602$ D.(15)(c)(iv)).
-Overland flow and storm water from a small drainage area north of the stockpile area on Section 16 will be collected in a detention basin ($NMAC\ 19.10.6.602\ D.(15)(c)(ii\ \&\ iii)$), which in turn will flow to a constructed drainage channel which directs the water around the stockpile area and into the original existing arroyo (see Figure 4-1 and Attachment 1, Sheets 8 and 9).
+Diversions are currently planned at locations in Section 16 and Section 10 where surface water flows could potentially impact the surface facilities (NMAC 19.10.6.602 D.(15)(c)(iv)).
+Overland flow and storm water from a small drainage area north of the stockpile area on Section 16 will be collected in a detention basin (NMAC 19.10.6.602 D.(15)(c)(ii & iii)), which in turn will flow to a constructed drainage channel which directs the water around the stockpile area and into the original existing arroyo (see Figure 4-1 and Attachment 1, Sheets 8 and 9).